-High StandardsOn September 4, 2019 in humanness • 2 minutes read
+High StandardsOn September 4, 2019 in notes • 2 minutes read

 Every year since 1997, Jeff Bezos has penned an annual letter to shareholders that provides a glimpse into the leadership stylings of the Amazon CEO